microsoft/PowerToys/doc/coding/organization.md

 Contains the Azure pipeline CI build scripts.

 #### The [`deps`](/deps) folder
-Contains other projects, that PowerToys uses as dependency.
+Contains other projects that PowerToys uses as dependencies.

 #### The [`doc`](/doc) folder
 Documentation for the project, including a [coding guide](/doc/coding) and [design docs](/doc/specs).